Boy Wonder (film): Plot

 A young boy named Sean Donovan lives with his mother and abusive alcoholic father.
 A carjacker attacks his family one night, which results in his mother's murder.
 Afterward, his father Terry moves them to a nicer neighborhood.

 Ten years later, Sean is an excellent student but is antisocial and distant from his peers.
 He sees abuse in everyday arguments among those around him.
 He trains in self-defense skills and begins to carry a weapon at night.
 During an attempted mugging, he kills a man.
 An eyewitness statement draws the interest of Teresa Ames, who has recently been promoted to the NYPD homicide division.
 She takes an interest in Sean, who frequents the police station as he searches for the information on his mother's murderer.

-Teresa befriends him and learns about his life, including his interest in a toxin named Tricelaron.
+Sean defends a young woman who is being abused by her pimp.
+He fights with the pimp before shooting and killing him.
+Later on, Teresa befriends him and learns about his life, including his interest in a toxin named Tricelaron.
 He insists it was part of his research for a chemistry paper.
 She also finds that he speaks fluent Chinese after he angrily berates rude staff in a Chinese restaurant.
-Later on, Sean defends a young woman who is being abused by her pimp.
-He fights with the pimp before shooting and killing him.

 While riding the train, Sean encounters an unkempt man under the influence who is verbally threatening a Chinese family and other passengers of the train.
 In Chinese, Sean tells the boy to tell his family to leave the car.
-He puts on black face paint and brutally beats the man with brass knuckles.
+He puts on black face paint and brutally beats the man to death with brass knuckles.
 Teresa and her partner, who happen to be on the train, investigate, but Sean gets away without being identified.

 Teresa learns that the perpetrator spoke fluent Chinese and suspects Sean.
 Despite her supervisor's warning not to investigate Sean, she persists.
 Finally, the now-retired supervisor tells Teresa that the young Sean was able to clearly identify his mother's murderer from a photo book, but his father Terry convinced him to change his story.
 The murderer is identified as Larry Childs, a contract killer, whom Teresa arrested six months ago, but has just managed to get a two-year sentence, and entry into the witness protection program through a plea bargain.